-- 1. Prepared by Cliff Revering, P. Eng. of SRK Consulting - 2.
-Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
-All numbers have been rounded to reflect accuracy of estimate.
-Base of Indicated is 250masl, base of Inferred is 66masl. - 3.
+- Prepared by Cliff Revering, P. Eng. of SRK Consulting - Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
+All numbers have been rounded to reflect accuracy of estimate. - 3.
 Mineral Resources are in-situ Mineral Resources and are inclusive of in-situ Mineral Reserves. - 4.
 Mineral Resources are exclusive of all mine stockpile material. - 5.
 Mineral Resources are quoted above a +1.25 mm bottom cut-off and have been factored to account for diamond losses within the smaller sieve classes expected within the current configuration of the Karowe Mine process plant. - 6.
 Inferred Mineral Resources are estimated on the basis of limited geological evidence and sampling, sufficient to imply but not verify geological grade and continuity.
 They have a lower level of confidence than that applied to an Indicated Mineral Resource and cannot be directly converted into a Mineral Reserve. - 7.
-Average diamond value estimates are based on 2019 diamond sales data provided by the Company. - 8.
+The base of the South Lobe Indicated Resource is 250masl, the base of the Inferred Mineral Resource is 66masl for the South Lobe.
+The base of the Centre and North Lobe Indicated Resource is 745masl. - 8.
+Average diamond value estimates are based on 2019 diamond sales data provided by the Company. - 9.
 Mineral Resources have been estimated with no allowance for mining dilution and mining recovery.

-A mine plan was developed to extract the economic portions of Indicated Mineral Resources of the Underground Project.
+A consolidated open pit and underground mine plan was developed to extract the economic portions of Karowe Mine Indicated Mineral Resources plus stockpiled ore.
+The mine plan includes extraction of three adjacent lobes of kimberlite.
 The South Lobe is planned to be mined through a combination of open pit and underground mining methods.
 The North and Centre Lobes are planned for extraction by open pit mining methods only.
-All Mineral Reserves in the table that follows are classified as Probable Mineral Reserves.
-The Qualified Person preparing the Mineral Reserve Estimate, Gord Doerksen, P. Eng., did not identify any extraordinary risk, including legal, political or environmental that would materially affect potential Mineral Reserves development.
+All Mineral Reserves are classified as Probable.

+The Qualified Person preparing the Mineral Reserve Estimate, Gord Doerksen, P. Eng., did not identify any extraordinary risk, including legal, political or environmental risks that would materially affect potential Mineral Reserves development.
+The effective date of this Mineral Reserve Estimate is December 25, 2021.